 New puppy introduction to pets — in my case, dog to cat and puppy to dog introductions — is one kind of dog school that everyday dog obedience classes may not teach.
 While dog to dog introductions are a bit easier in some ways, puppy to cat introductions work very well when both pets are supervised.
 Puppy school starts in your home with basic dog training.
 When it involves a smaller pet like a resident cat, safety is also an issue.
 Refer to cat-to-cat intros here.

 On Sunday, May 31, 2020, a stray puppy showed up at our house.
 We didn’t plan on a new pet, especially since Bravo-Dawg developed major health challenges–read about that here.
 As it turned out, Bravo adopted the new baby as his very own comfort-pup.
-They’ve been inseparable ever since.
+They remained inseparable until we lost Bravo in March 2021.
 Sometimes God sends unexpected blessings that have four feet and fur.
-So now Shadow-Pup has joined our household.
+So now Shadow-Pup has joined our household, continuing to be our comfort puppy.

 Healthy interactions with other pets (and species) offer unique environmental, social and emotional enrichment opportunities.
 No, I’m not talking about grazing in the kitty litter box!
 The critters actually learn each others’ language, entertain one another, and teach respect for one another.
 In the best situations, they develop a bond that’s equal to the love we share with them.
 Success in this arena prepares baby animals to better deal with future challenges, like visiting the vet and being handled by strangers with weird hospital smells.